 Webinar link: Will be sent to you on pre-registration.
 Keep your webinar link in a safe place so you can use it on the day – eg pin the email to your electronic calendar, or print and pin it to your desk diary.

-A free, biennial forum, held at the Auckland University of Technology City Campus, which aims to showcase research and practice in interprofessional education from around the country.
+A free, biennial forum, held at the Auckland University of Technology City Campus, which showcased research and practice in interprofessional education from around the country.

-Otago University invite you to join our sixth webinar in the IPE Centre Webinar Series.
-This is open to all, with special relevance for those interested in interprofessional collaborative practice in community settings.
+Otago University's sixth webinar in the IPE Centre Webinar Series.
+Of special relevance for those interested in interprofessional collaborative practice in community settings.

 Casting the Network is a new podcast series from the INHWE.
 Each episode features a guest who has a story to tell, research to disseminate or just something interesting to say.
 The INHWE wanted to find a way to share the stories heard at their conferences and within their network to a much wider audience.
 Casting the Network aims to showcase some of the fantastic work, innovations and research in health workforce education.